1KevinFigueroa/qdrant4cyber/ingest3rs/Pinecone/nmap-query/README.md

-Here is a complete **README.md** describing the purpose, requirements, architecture, code walkthrough, and usage examples for your script.

----

 # Semantic Search for Nmap Scan Data with Pinecone

 This project provides a **natural-language semantic search interface for Nmap scan results** stored in a **local Pinecone vector database**.